Trading Standards Solicitors

 • Seizure and forfeiture: Trading Standards officers have the authority to seize and, in some cases, forfeit goods that do not comply with safety, labelling, or other regulations.
 They may freeze assets before initiating confiscation proceedings, and it is vital to work with a solicitor if this process begins.

-• Imprisonment: In rare and severe cases, individuals involved in Trading Standards offences, such as company directors or responsible employees, may face a custodial sentence if they are found guilty of serious violations.
-This is more likely to occur in cases of deliberate fraud, counterfeit goods, or endangering public safety.
-Our specialist trading standards solicitors can discuss your circumstances at the outset of an investigation and advise you on the outcomes you might expect.
+• Imprisonment: In severe cases company directors or responsible employees who are found guilty of Trading Standards offences may face a custodial sentence.
+This is rare, but is more likely to occur in cases of deliberate fraud, counterfeit goods, or endangering public safety.
+Our specialist Trading Standards solicitors can discuss your circumstances at the outset of an investigation and advise you on the outcomes you might expect.

 • Prohibition orders: The court may issue prohibition orders that restrict individuals from engaging in specific business activities for a specified period.